Welcome to iPhone Photography 101: how to perfect your iPhone photography without spending big bucks on even bigger equipment.

 How Do You Adjust The Exposure On An iPhone?

-This adjustment can make your pictures a lot softer or harsher, depending on the feel you are looking for.
+This adjustment can make your pictures softer or harsher, depending on the feel you are looking for.
 Once you have a set exposure, be sure to lock that setting as well as your focus.

-The AE/AF lock is a simple, often overlooked, iphone technique.
+The AE/AF lock is a simple, often overlooked, iPhone photography technique.
 Just press your finger against the iPhone screen (right where you want to focus) and hold down until the gold letters AE/AF pop into place.

 How Do You Avoid Motion Blur?

-But sometimes, if you are trying to take a picture of a bird soaring across the sky or water splashing in a pool, it is easy for your shots to become victims of motion blur (however close you get to the subject, the pixelated quality is inevitable).
+Sometimes, if you are trying to take a picture of a bird soaring across the sky or a dog running (I’m not sure where these examples are coming from – bare with me), it is easy for your shots to become victims of motion blur (however close you get to the subject, the pixelated quality is inevitable).